 When you use our Open Banking Services to initiate a payment from an account you hold with another provider, you must authorise us to make that payment as well.
 We won't store any of the sensitive data you provide to give that authorisation.

-11. Are there any restrictions on using the Revolut app or Revolut Card?
+11. Are there any restrictions on using my Revolut account?

-Please act reasonably and responsibly when using the Revolut app or Revolut Card.
+Please act reasonably and responsibly when using your Revolut account, or any service we provide to you under it.